 The Standards for Internal Control in the Federal Government (Green Book) defines internal control as "a continuous built-in component of operations, effected by people" and identifies five components for internal control.
-In order for a system of internal control to be effective, all five components must be effectively designed, implemented, and operating.
+For a system of internal control to be effective, all five components must be effectively designed, implemented, and operating.
 In addition, all five components must be working together in an integrated manner.

 The control environment is the foundation for a system of internal control.
 One principal of the control environment is the establishment of an organizational structure, assignment of responsibility, and delegations of authority to meet the objectives of the Commission.
 In 2015, we completed an audit of the Commission's directives management system, which included a review of these control environment elements.
 The audit found that the Commission's policy directives were not current, contained outdated assignments of responsibility, and outdated delegations of authority.
 Although the Commission had written procedures to periodically assess the directives, the reviews were not performed.
 This lack of monitoring led to weaknesses in each of the five components of internal control.
 Monitoring is necessary to determine if the system of internal control is properly designed, working as intended, and achieving the desired results.
 The lack of accountability meant that individuals had roles and responsibilities within the process, but no one was held accountable for the overall success of the Commission's directives system.

-The Commission has consistently acknowledged and responded to internal control weaknesses identified in reports issued by the Office of Inspector General.
-However, even with the strides taken by the Commission over the past five years, there is still an underlying assumption that because specific actions were completed, all internal control problems have been resolved.
-Management needs to continually monitor and review their processes to ensure that controls work effectively and achieve the desired results.
+The Commission has consistently acknowledged and responded to individual internal control weaknesses identified in reports issued by the Office of Inspector General; however, there is still an underlying assumption that because specific actions were completed, all internal control problems have been resolved.
+Recently, the Commission has signaled a cultural change in this area by thoughtfully and effectively designing a new system of internal rules and focusing on structural fundamentals such as mission and function statements for each office.
+Management needs to continue to monitor and review their processes to ensure that controls work effectively and achieve the desired results.